Skip to main content

 -u string | D42 username

-The NetFlow collector will capture and send data to Device42 in 5-minute increments by default.
-You may customize this interval using the -i
+The NetFlow collector captures and sends data to Device42 in 5-minute increments by default.
+You can customize this interval using the -i command switch.

-Device42 will attempt to associate the data it receives with services known to Device42.
-If there are no services with which to associate the collected data, Device42 will retain one million rows of the most recent data, discarding the oldest information as needed.
+Device42 attempts to associate the data it receives with services known to Device42.
+If there are no services with which to associate the collected data, Device42 retains one million rows of the most recent data, discarding the oldest information as needed.
 As new services are discovered, data is matched against this million-row buffer.

 Licensing